 European Union committed to reduce 20% by 2020 from the baseline of 1990, which also falls far short of the IPCC requirements as the impacts of climate change are happening so fast that we are reaching a tipping point earlier in the near future.
-China, the demand Climate Justice greatest future emitter (though currently a global average per capita emitter) has declared its own carbondevelopment index, which will need carbon reduction even further and decarbonize its development process.
+China, the greatest future emitter (though currently a global average per capita emitter) has declared its own carbon- development index, which will need carbon reduction even further and decarbonize its development process.